 Make sure your home and property are fire safe.
 From creating a home escape plan, to ensuring smoke and carbon monoxide detectors are working properly, these safety tips can help keep you and everyone in your home safe.

-Do you know what the sounds coming from your smoke detector and carbon monoxide alarm means?
 Knowing what to do when an alarm sounds will keep you and your family safe.
 When an alarm makes noises – a beeping sound or a chirping sound – you must take action.

 Smoke Alarm Safety Sheet (PDF)